vilasbtw/coeus/README.md

 ## Install:

 ### Prerequisites:
-In order to use Coeus API, make sure you have the following installed:
+In order to use the API, make sure you have the following programs installed:
 - Java 17+
 - MySQL
+- Maven
 - Postman (recommended)

 ### 1. Clone this repo